-The loss or invalidity of our patents may reduce our competitive advantage.
 Much of the technology used in the markets in which we compete is covered by patents.
 We have numerous U.S. patents and corresponding foreign patents on products expiring at various dates from 2002 through 2019 and have additional patent applications pending.
-See "Business -- Research and Development Activities" for a further description of our patents.
+See "Business--Research and Development Activities" for a further description of our patents.
 The loss of our patents could reduce the value of the related products and any related competitive advantage.
 Competitors may also be able to design around our patents and to compete effectively with our products.
 Also, our competitors may allege that our products infringe their patents, leading to voluntary or involuntary loss of sales from those products.
 In addition, the cost to prosecute infringements of our patents or the cost to defend our products against patent infringement actions by others could be substantial.
 We cannot assure you that:

-- o pending patent applications will result in issued patents, - o patents issued to or licensed by us will not be challenged by competitors, - o our patents will be found to be valid or sufficiently broad to protect our technology or provide us with a competitive advantage, or o we will be successful in defending against pending or future patent infringement claims asserted against our products.
+- pending patent applications will result in issued patents; - patents issued to or licensed by us will not be challenged by competitors; - our patents will be found to be valid or sufficiently broad to protect our technology or provide us with a competitive advantage; and - we will be successful in defending against pending or future patent infringement claims asserted against our products.